SOLAS VGM FAQ

 This is determined locally.
 The Carrier is responsible to include the VGM in the load list submitted to the terminal.
 Each terminal requires the load list at a different point in time prior to vessel arrival.
 Our agents will provide the cutoff time.
 We intend to provide the VGM Cutoff time on our booking confirmation.

-The VGM cab be submitted by one of the following channels
+The VGM cab be submitted by one of the following channels:

 - VERMAS EDI or other EDI through the E-Commerce Portals

-- Email to the Local Booking Agent
+- Email to the Local Booking Agent - quick list to local offices can be found here

 - Include it on the Shipping Instructions as long as they are sent in a timely manner